oganm/import5eChar/README.md

     ## [1] "Rolls: [ 5 ]"

-    ## [1] 9
+    ## [1] 10

 PDF character sheets
 --------------------

 A rmarkdown template is available to print out pdf character sheets.
 To use it, create a new markdown document with `CharacterSheet` template.
 Replace the character import line with a character of your own.
+See [example.pdf](inst/skeleton.pdf) to see what it looks like.
+It's ugly...

 Use example
 -----------